cardano-foundation/CIPs/CIP-plutus-modules/README.md

 type ScriptHash = ByteString
 ```

+Scripts in transactions, and on the chain, are represented in this
+way, with dependencies that must be supplied in a transaction using
-We need to resolve the arguments of a script before running it:
+the script.
+During phase 2 verification we need to resolve the
+arguments of each script before running it:
 ```
 resolveScriptDependencies
   :: Map ScriptHash Script